Latest Update for COMEDK UGET

-COMEDK UGET is conducted every year by the Consortium of Medical, Engineering, and Dental colleges of Karnataka, commonly known as COMEDK for admissions to B.Tech courses at various participating colleges of the UGET exam.
+COMEDK UGET is a national-level entrance exam held anually.
+The exam is conducted by the Consortium of Medical, Engineering, and Dental Colleges of Karnataka, commonly known as COMEDK.
+Through this exam, candidates can apply for B.Tech admission at approximately 170 participating institutes.

 Registered candidates will be able to download the admit card of COMEDK UGET 2024 from login.
 Important details such as exam date, time, allotted exam centre and exam day guidelines will be made available through COMEDK admit card 2024.

-Students who will make it to the merit list of COMEDK UGET 2024 will be offered admission at approximately 132 institutes.
-It is a state level engineering entrance examination conducted in online mode conducted across the state.
+Students who make to the merit list of COMEDK UGET 2024 will be offered admission at various participating institutes of the UGET exam.
+The engineering entrance examination is conducted in online mode across the state.

 COMEDK UGET 2024 Highlights